StefFriend/Text-to-music-to-text-to-music/docs/index.md

 Your browser does not support the audio element.
 </audio>
 #### Prompt 1 - Other Iteration 5
+This amateur recording features a guitar solo being played.
+Only one note is played on the instrument.
+This is accompanied by percussion playing a simple beat.
+The bass plays the root notes of the chords.
+There are no voices in this song.
+This song can be played in an instructional video. a harpsichord melody being played.
+There are some ambient sounds in the background.
+The recording is noisy and in mono.

 [Go to Prompt 1](#prompt1)